NICHQ Employee Spotlight:Chiagbanwe Enwere

 That fueled my desire to help children and learn about disparities in access to resources.
 Initially, I thought I was going to be a doctor, but I got to college and learned about public health and that changed my direction.”

-As a Project Analyst for NICHQ’s New York State Maternal and Child Health Collaboratives project, what does your work entail and why are you passionate about it?
+As a Project Analyst for the New York State Maternal and Child Health Collaboratives project, what does your work entail and why are you passionate about it?

-“By the nature of the work we are trying to accomplish through our New York State Maternal and Child Health Collaboratives project, data really informs the project direction.
+“By the nature of the work we are trying to accomplish through the New York State Maternal and Child Health Collaboratives project (funded by New York State Department of Health), data really informs the project direction.
 There are certain pieces that we have to highlight more in conversations or within the curriculum because the data tells us to.

-As a project analyst, I’m able to help interpret the data to inform the project and assist with the development of various pieces of the project, such as NICHQ’s Patient reported experience measure (PREM) survey tool, which provides patients the opportunity to say what their experience of care was, while also giving birthing hospitals the ability to quantify the data obtained through survey results to make impactful changes.
+As a project analyst, I’m able to help interpret the data to inform the project and assist with the development of various pieces of the project, such as the Patient-Reported Experience Measure (PREM) survey tool, which provides patients the opportunity to say what their experience of care was, while also giving birthing hospitals the ability to quantify the data obtained through survey results to make impactful changes.

 This is really a patient-centered project that focuses on birthing equity for Black women and birthing people, so it allows me to explore my many passions.
 As a feminist, I have tried to pursue career opportunities that provide the chance to combine my love for public health, passion for reproductive justice, and desire to help people gain access to better health resources.